YuichiroFukushi/case-study-collections/README.md

 ### About the Data

-Sršen suggested using public data on smart device users' daily habits for analysis and directed me to a specific dataset: **[Fitbit Fitness Tracker Data (CC0: Public Domain)](https://www.kaggle.com/datasets/arashnic/fitbit)**.
+Sršen suggested using public data on smart device users' daily habits for analysis and directed me to a specific dataset: **[Fitbit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit)**.
 This dataset, available on Kaggle, includes personal fitness tracker data from eligible Fitbit users who consented to share their data.
 It contains minute-level data on physical activity, heart rate, and sleep monitoring, offering insights into daily activity, steps, and heart rate to explore users' habits.

 I will be using this dataset to begin the data analysis process: first by cleaning the data using SQL, and then transferring the cleaned data to RStudio for deeper analysis and visualization.

+### Limitations

+- Sample size: 30 people is not a large enough sample to be representative of all FitBit users
+- Outdated: The dataset contains data from a one month period in 2016 only.
+For a deeper and more accurate analysis of trends, we would need data from the current year, preferably collected for an entire year to look at if trends vary during different times of year.
+- Limited: The dataset does not contain any demographic information about the users, including gender, age, or location, which would be beneficial for marketing purposes to target specific customers